nickrosh/evol-teacher/README.md

 ## Getting the full 80k Dataset

+The full dataset can be found on [HuggingFace Hub](https://huggingface.co/datasets/nickrosh/Evol-Instruct-Code-80k-v1).

-I plan on uploading the dataset to HuggingFace soon, but you can easily create the full dataset by running `merge_evolutions(output_dir="./data/EvolInstruct-Code-80k/")` within `generate_evol.py`.
+You can also easily recreate the full dataset by running `merge_evolutions(output_dir="./data/EvolInstruct-Code-80k/")` within `generate_evol.py`.
 This will merge the seed dataset and the three evolutions.
+The evolutions are saved here separately for later analysis on generational differences.

 ## Fine Tuning